OCA/project/project_issue_timesheet_time_control/README.rst

 You can access via timesheets:

 #.
-Go to Timesheets > Time Tracking > Activities.
+Go to Timesheets > My Timesheets > Detailed Activities.
 #.
 Create a new record.
 #.
-If you don't select any "Analytic account/project", you will be able to
+If you don't select any "Project", you will be able to select any "Issue",
-   select any issue, opened or not.
+   opened or not.
 #.
-Selecting an issue, the corresponding analytic account/project is filled.
+Selecting an "Issue", the corresponding "Project" is filled.
 #.
-Selecting an analytic account/project, issues are filtered for only allowing
+Selecting a "Project", "Issues" are filtered for only allowing
    to select opened issues for that project.
 Remember that an opened issue is an issue whose stage doesn't have "Closed" mark checked.
 #.
-At the end of the line, you will see an icon of a cross inside a circle.
+At the end of the line, you will see an stop icon.
 #.
 When you press this button, the difference between "Date" field and the
    current time, writing this in the field "Duration".
 #.
 You can modify the "Date" field for altering the computation of the